goodwhale/AspirinShot/README.md

 When it comes to your marketing strings (titles, etc.), you have 2 options:
 * put them in `Localizable.strings` (not ideal, ends in your app build)
 * put them in a dedicated `AppStore.strings` and add it to your Target's Development Assets.

+Because of the way `AttributedString` and `NSLocalizedString` behaves, you'll need to swap their init for `AttributedString(envLocalized)` and `NSLocalizedString(envLocalized)` respectively when the environment variable `isAspirinShot` is `true`.
+Otherwise the screenshots won't be localized.

 ## 🏞️ Images and other Assets